Plats: Karlstad University

 Accommodation is not included, and as such needs to be arranged by each participant.
 We recommend staying at the hotels close to “Stora Torget” in Karlstad city centre, such as Elite Stadshotel, Best Western Hotel Savoy and Hotel Bilan.
 From “Stora Torget” you can easily take the bus #1 to campus.

-SVC Research School, 9th and 10th of Marc
+SVC Research School, 9th and 10th of March

 A PhD-course will be held by Mahboobeh Hajiesmaeili of Karlstad University on the 9th and 10th of March at Karlstad University and online.
 Information on this can be found here Research School 2026: Introduction to Salmonid IBMs – svc-energiforsk.
 If you are interested in joining, talk to your project manager or sign up directly by emailing Michel Cervantes, our SVC Research School coordinator, at Michel.Cervantes@ltu.se.